Skip to content

 Figure 13-7 Duplicate permutations

-So, how do we eliminate duplicate permutations?
-Most directly, consider using a hash set to deduplicate permutation results.
-However, this is not elegant, as branches generating duplicate permutations are unnecessary and should be identified and pruned in advance, which can further improve algorithm efficiency.
+So how do we remove duplicate permutations?
+The most direct approach is to use a hash set to directly deduplicate the permutation results.
+However, this is not elegant because the search branches that generate duplicate permutations are unnecessary and should be identified and pruned early, which can further improve algorithm efficiency.

-Essentially, our goal is to ensure that multiple equal elements are only selected once in each round of choices.
+Essentially, our goal is to ensure that multiple equal elements are chosen only once in a certain round of choices.

-Based on the code from the previous problem, we consider initiating a hash set duplicated in each round of choices, used to record elements that have been tried in that round, and prune duplicate elements:
+Building on the code from the previous problem, we consider opening a hash set duplicated in each round of choices to record which elements have been tried in this round, and prune duplicate elements:

 permutations_ii.py